-- 6.1.1 Disruptive Accesses will be required to go through a readiness review process leading up to the execution of Works.
-This process is designed to ensure that Project Teams and Contractors have completed all necessary safety requirements, Rail Corridor Access requirements and pre-Works requirements, leading up to a Disruptive Access. - 6.1.2 Attendance at these meetings by a representative from the Team and a representative from the Contractor will be mandatory.
-Teams that do not provide such representation will have their Rail Corridor Access request cancelled. - 6.1.3 Representatives from Metrolinx' Service Design, Operations Delivery, and Construction Interface teams will also be present. - 6.1.4 T-20 Weeks: Readiness Review Check-in (1): - a) At T-20 Weeks prior to a Disruptive Access the Rail Corridor Access and Control Team will host the first Readiness Review Check-in Meeting.
+- (a) Disruptive Accesses will be required to go through a readiness review process leading up to the execution of Works.
+This process is designed to ensure that Project Teams and Contractors have completed all necessary safety requirements, Rail Corridor Access requirements and pre-Works requirements, leading up to a Disruptive Access. - (b) Attendance at these meetings by a representative from the Team and a representative from the Contractor will be mandatory.
+Teams that do not provide such representation will have their Rail Corridor Access request cancelled. - (c) Representatives from Metrolinx' Service Design, Operations Delivery, and Construction Interface teams will also be present. - (d) T-20 Weeks: Readiness Review Check-in (1): - (i) At T-20 Weeks prior to a Disruptive Access the Rail Corridor Access and Control Team will host the first Readiness Review Check-in Meeting.
 This meeting will act as an introduction to the readiness review process.
 This meeting will be held all Teams that are completing Work during a Disruptive Access event.
-The Rail Corridor Access and Control team will review the following requirements to be produced and presented by the contractor at the subsequent readiness review meetings: - 1) Workplan and hour by hour schedule for the breakdown of the Work; - 2) Confirmed and approved Track Protection plan (type of Track Protection, implementation plan, flagging schedule/handover between shifts); - 3) Gate access and travel requirement plan for equipment, materials, and personnel; - 4) Return to service plan and requirements (e.g. Inservice testing and commissioning requirements); - 5) Confirmed and approved track infrastructure changes and impairments (e.g. if a TSO is required after the Work Event, if the Work will leave new infrastructure in place, etc); - 6) List of required equipment and procurement plan; - 7) List of required materials and procurement plan; - 8) List of required resources/personnel and procurement plan;
+The Rail Corridor Access and Control team will review the following requirements to be produced and presented by the contractor at the subsequent readiness review meetings: - (A) Workplan and hour by hour schedule for the breakdown of the Work - (B) Confirmed and approved Track Protection plan (type of Track Protection, implementation plan, flagging schedule/handover between shifts) - (C) Gate access and travel requirement plan for equipment, materials, and personnel - (D) Return to service plan and requirements (e.g. Inservice testing and commissioning requirements) - (E) Confirmed and approved track infrastructure changes and impairments (e.g. if a TSO is required after the Work Event, if the Work will leave new infrastructure in place, etc.) - (F) List of required equipment and procurement plan - (G) List of required materials and procurement plan - (H) List of required resources/personnel and procurement plan